Sweet shortbreads and cookies tied up in stacks with yellow and red bows

 The Likely Letter: A Sweet Surprise in College Admission

-On February 1, high school senior Trustin Henderson received a phone call from New Haven, Connecticut.
+On a cold day in February, high school senior Trustin Henderson received a phone call from New Haven, Connecticut.
 Before he picked up, he expected to be notified about missing application materials from Yale University—the school was in that city, after all—but the message proved to be something much more welcome.
 It was an admission representative from Yale, and they were calling to inform Trustin that he would likely be admitted to the prestigious school.
 Trustin, a prospective engineering student from Mississippi, said his initial reaction was disbelief.
 “I stuttered and did not produce coherent sentences for about a minute before they asked if they should call back later,” Trustin said.
 “I somehow managed to affirm that sentiment, and about half an hour later I had composed myself enough to produce intelligible sentences and to call back.”

 What is a "likely letter?"

-For Trustin, it was the first time he’d even heard the term “likely letter” before.
-This letter—or call or e-mail—is used by colleges to notify applicants of “likely” admission before official decisions are delivered.
+For Trustin, it was the first time he’d even heard the term likely letter before.
+This letter—or call or email—is used by colleges to notify applicants of “likely” admission before official decisions are delivered.
 “I'm under the impression that it isn't something schools advertise about very often,” he said.
 “I was told by the admissions office that a likely letter is given to applicants that strongly embody the qualities, or perhaps just a few specific qualities, of the type of student they want to have.
 Therefore, they want to notify the student very early in the admissions process that, assuming the student maintains the same academic performance, admission will be granted.”
 Another senior, Pam, was also shocked by her phone call from Yale.
 “I didn’t even know likely letters [or] calls were a thing that colleges did,” she said.

 Who typically receives likely letters?

 Trustin, also a member of MITES, said his college interview went extremely well, and he made sure to write his essays about topics he was passionate about—regardless of whether they were perhaps “conventional” topics.
 “I wrote about how much I love listening to Phil Ochs's music,” he said.
 “But I urge you, do not try to figure out what an admissions officer may want to hear.
-It is vital that you be your truest self, because many times, that is the most interesting manifestation of your being.”
+It's vital that you be your truest self, because many times, that is the most interesting manifestation of your being.”

 What do you do after receiving a likely letter?

 A likely letter functions similarly to an acceptance during the Early Decision or Early Action period of college applications in the fall, Trustin said.
-An “acceptance” through a likely letter, though without the formality of an official acceptance letter, can function as a stress-reliever after the pressure of submitting college applications.
+An “acceptance” through a likely letter, though without the formality of an official acceptance letter, can function as a stress reliever after the pressure of submitting college applications.
 But don't stop working toward your goals now!
 Just because it's likely doesn't mean it's definite.
 Trustin certainly knew that much.
 While knowing about his application status at Yale has helped with some of his nerves, it’s also been beneficial to his work ethic, Trustin says.
 “For about the first week after I received the call, I was entirely bewildered,” he said.
 “Even now, it feels surreal.
 However, there is now a much stronger feeling of acute determination to absolutely and fully utilize this opportunity I've been given.”

 How do likely letters benefit the school?